Seahawks practice notes: Receiver Phillip Dorsett hopes to show he’s more than just fast

 Seahawks getting secretive

-Without a true preseason and without the typical roughly 2,500 fans each day at training camp, Seattle is changing some of its preseason media policies.
+Without a true preseason and without the typical roughly 2,500 fans each day at training camp, the Seahawks are changing some of their preseason media policies.

 The team informed media Friday that reporters can no longer report from practice on things such as team’s depth chart, playing rotations at specific positions or descriptions of injuries.